sraje97/Part-4-Project-MECHENG-700-/README.txt

 MECHENG700 - P4P
 Eye-tracking System for Diagnosis of Visual Deficits
-Author: Sidhant Raje & Jerry Zhang
+Author: S. Raje & J. Zhang

 This contains all the MATLAB files used throughout the Part 4 project.
 The files include: